choderalab/yank/docs/yamlpages/systems.rst

          parameters: [leaprc.ff14SB, leaprc.gaff]

 YANK can also do relative hydration free energy simulations.
 More generally, it can do relative *solvation* free energies between any solvents.
-For example, if you specify a reaction-feild solvent of water and a vacuum solvent, then you would get the hydration free energy (remember, "vacuum" is a ``{UerDefinedSolvent}`` that must be specified to use).
+For example, if you specify a reaction-field solvent of water and a vacuum solvent, then you would get the hydration free energy (remember, "vacuum" is a ``{UerDefinedSolvent}`` that must be specified to use).

 * ``solute``: Tells yank which ``{UserDefinedMolecule}`` to use for solvation free energy.
 * ``solvent1``: The first ``{UserDefinedSolvent}`` to use for the solvation free energy.